gustafssone/zaptecwebhook/README.md

     method: get
 ```

-Remember to add an automation to turn it off!
+Remember to add an automation to turn it off.

 In Zaptec Portal UI add the public URLs: